thearrow/ttr/README.md

 5. Copy and paste the url (like `http://127.0.0.1:4567/__appgyver/connect/qrcode.html?qrCodeData=appgyver...`) to your local browser
 6. Replace the `appgyver=...` with `appgyver%3A%2F%2F%3Fips%3D%255B%2522{YOUR MACHINE'S IP ADDRESS}%2522%255D%26port%3D4567`
     where {YOUR MACHINE'S IP ADDRESS} is it's LAN IP like mine was 192.168.0.14
-7. Download the AppGyver Scanner app on your phone
+7. Download the AppGyver Scanner app on your phone and scan the QR code displayed in step 6.

-8. Scan the QR code displayed in step 6.
+In /mobileapp/app/models/restaurant.js the uri of the api needs to be updated to either your local machine's ip or the heroku address (later).

 Any changes you make to the local project files using your favorite editor are instantly shared with the vm.